 How to Import CSV Files via File Masks

 When you import CSV files from Dropbox, Amazon S3, FTP, SFTP, and Azure File Storage you can specify a file mask using a date/time template instead of selecting a file.
-When package runs, it will search the file to import by substituting the current date to the mask.
+When integration runs, it will search the file to import by substituting the current date to the mask.

-With this functionality you can, for example, configure a regular upload of files to Dropbox and schedule import package for automatic execution so that it imports a new CSV file every time, and you don’t need to overwrite old files.
+With this functionality you can, for example, configure a regular upload of files to Dropbox and schedule import for automatic execution so that it imports a new CSV file every time, and you don’t need to overwrite old files.
 All the files must have the same set of columns.

 File Mask Format

 The file mask uses the following format: a name fragment enclosed in braces ”{}” is considered a date/time format string.
-When package runs, the date/time of the run is converted to the specified timezone, the specified date/time format string is applied to it, and the result string is substituted with the name fragment enclosed in braces.
+When integration runs, the date/time of the run is converted to the specified timezone, the specified date/time format string is applied to it, and the result string is substituted with the name fragment enclosed in braces.

 The date/time format string is specified in the same format and applied in the same way as .NET Framework custom date and time format strings.

 Here is another example, including hours: “MyFile_{yyyy-MM-dd HH}.csv”.
-A package with such a mask, which should run on September 19, 2019, at 18:15, will try to load a file “MyFile_2019-09-19 18.csv”.
+A integration with such a mask, which should run on September 19, 2019, at 18:15, will try to load a file “MyFile_2019-09-19 18.csv”.
 The timezone used is specified in the task editor together with the mask.

 This means that files that are exported with various tools, that have full datetime masks, including minutes, seconds, and often even fractions of seconds, currently cannot be imported using this file mask feature.
 For such cases try configuring these tools to produce file names without minutes and seconds.